 Military Divorce Laws

 Military divorce is governed by both state and federal laws.
 For example, federal laws may affect where divorcing couples end up in court or how military pensions are divided, whereas state laws may affect how alimony and spousal support may be issued.
 Which particular state laws apply depend on where the divorce is filed.

 Before a court can grant a divorce to military members or spouses, it must have "jurisdiction" or the authority to hear the case.
 For civilians, jurisdiction is generally the place where the person lives.
 However, for military personnel, jurisdiction may be the place where the person holds legal residence, even if the service member is stationed somewhere else.

-- State where the spouse filing resides.
+- The state where the spouse filing resides;

 Military Pensions and Benefits

 Like civilian retirement benefits, military pensions are subject to division between spouses in the event of divorce.
 Under the Uniformed Services Former Spouses' Protection Act (USFSPA), state courts may treat military retirement pay as either sole or community property depending on the state.
-While the USFSPA does not provide a formula for dividing the amount of retired pay, the amount is generally determined and awarded under the specific state laws.
+While the USFSPA doesn't provide a formula for dividing the amount of retired pay, the amount is generally determined and awarded under the specific state laws.

-Further, payment of the former spouse's share of military retirement is paid directly by the Defense Finance and Accounting Service (DFAS) to the former spouse if there was at least 10 years of marriage that overlapped with 10 years of military service (known as the ten-year rule).
+Further, payment of the former spouse's share of military retirement is paid directly by the Defense Finance and Accounting Service (DFAS) to the former spouse if there was at least 10 years of marriage that overlapped with 10 years of military service (known as the 10/10 rule).

 Regardless of the length of marriage, however, a court may still authorize direct payment to a military spouse who has been married for less than 10 years as an offset, except payment would come from the retiring spouse rather than from the DFAS.

-- The couple was married for 20 years or more
+- The couple was married for 20 years or more;

-- There was at least a 20 year overlap of marriage and military service
+- There was at least a 20 year overlap of marriage and military service.

 Spousal and Child Support